 Why study Business at SMC?

 SMC offers all the courses, professional development and experiential opportunities that you will need to be successful.
-Our goal is for students interested in business to leave SMC with a broad liberal arts experience, qualified to finish a four-year program at the school of their choice.
+Our goal is for students interested in business to leave SMC with a broad liberal arts experience and career-ready skills.

 The Pioneer Entrepreneurship Club presents